hpe-storage/python-hpedockerplugin/docs/manual_install_guide_hpe_3par_plugin_with_rancher_kubernetes.md

 $ docker run -d --restart=unless-stopped  -p 8080:80 -p 8443:443  rancher/rancher:v2.1.6
 ```
 > Launch browser and open https://<HostIP>:8443/ and set the password
+> Note: Rancher server can be started on any host, make sure it has connectivity to the machines which would be part of the cluster.

 9. Create a cluster with option "From my own existing nodes"